XmakerenX/Zer-Li/README.md

 ## How to Build
 Clone the git repositry to a local directory and than on the eclipse proejct using eclipse

-** Note you need the OCSF project to be in the eclipse workspace (https://github.com/XmakerenX/Zer-Li/blob/master/OCSF.zip)
+** Note you need the [OCSF project](https://github.com/XmakerenX/Zer-Li/blob/master/OCSF.zip) to be in the eclipse workspace.

+## Documentation
+The project documentation can viewed [here](https://rawgit.com/XmakerenX/Zer-Li/master/doc/index.html)